samuraya/repository-switch/README.md

 ## Project structure
 The main folder "src" contains core classes that build the logic and behavior of the app.
-There are separate controllers for each CRUD action whose.
+There are separate controllers for each CRUD action.
 There are two Repository implementations of a ShirtOrderRepositoryInterface to demonstrate the overall behavior.
 There is one core Middleware class that performs switching between the repository implementations according to the incoming request.